Paths For Students After Graduation

 - Chile and Singapore - H-1B1

 Starting A Company?

-If you’re starting your own company -- and particularly if you’re going through an accelerator program -- you may want to consider the O-1.
-While many of the requirements are difficult, it may be a viable option once your company has gained a little traction.
+If you’re starting your own company -- particularly if you’re going through an accelerator program -- you may want to consider the O-1.
+While many requirements are complex, it may be a viable option once your company has gained little traction.
 Check out our information on the O-1 and its qualifications here.